MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss-lookbook.md

 # Provision the SharePoint Success Site from the look book

-Once you’ve confirm the person provisioning and the tenant being provsiioned meet the following prerequisites, you are ready to provision:
+Once you’ve confirm the person provisioning and the tenant being provsioned meet the following prerequisites, you are ready to provision:

 - You are using *at minimum* SharePoint tenant administrator credentials
 - Your tenant has the App Catalog installed